Backgammon

 Backgammon is a two-player board game played with counters and dice on tables boards.
 It is the most widespread Western member of the large family of tables games, whose ancestors date back at least 1,600 years.
 The earliest record of backgammon itself dates to 17th-century England, being descended from the 16th-century game of Irish.

 Backgammon is a two-player game of contrary movement in which each player has 15 pieces known traditionally as men (short for "tablemen"), but increasingly known as "checkers" in the United States in recent decades.
 The backgammon table pieces move along 24 "points" according to the roll of two dice.
 The objective of the game is to move the 15 pieces around the board and be first to bear off, i.e., remove them from the board.
 The achievement of this while the opponent is still a long way behind results in a triple win known as a backgammon, hence the name of the game.

 Backgammon involves a combination of strategy and luck from rolling of the dice.
 While the dice may determine the outcome of a single game, the better player will accumulate the better record over a series of many games.
 With each roll of the dice, players must choose from numerous options for moving their pieces and anticipate possible counter-moves by the opponent.
 The optional use of a doubling cube allows players to raise the stakes during the game.

 History

-The earliest specific reference to backgammon was in a letter dated 1635, when it was emerging as a variant of the popular medieval Anglo-Scottish game of Irish; the latter was described as a better game.
+The earliest specific reference to backgammon was in a letter from 1647, when it was emerging as a variant of the popular medieval Anglo-Scottish game of Irish; the latter was described as a more complicated game.
 By the 19th century, however, backgammon had spread to Europe, where it rapidly superseded other tables games like Trictrac in popularity, and also to America, where the doubling cube was introduced.
 In other parts of the world, different tables games such as Nard or Nardy are better known.